wangziqi2013/wangziqi2013.github.io/_posts/2019-09-02-Reducing-the-cost-of-persistence-for-nonvolatile-heaps-in-end-user-devices.markdown

 when this allocation policy should be used.
 If the amount of memory is low, the OS begins allocating non-contiguous pages to NVMPersist applications.
 When the system is close to out of memory, the OS disables this policy and frees all pages back to the physical page pool.

+To solve the second problem, the paper proposes that only essential metadata is logged while other complicated data structure remain in the DRAM as usual.
+Essential metadata for a memory allocator includes the physical address map and virtual address map.
+The physical address map records which ranges of physical addresses are occupied by active objects, and the virtual address map stores the mapping between virtual address ranges and named objects.
+Note that the virtual address map is critical for NVM applications, due to the fact pointer values are virtual addresses.
+Pointers must still point to the same object as before the crash or reboot.